 Yet they will not hearken unto the Lord and they turn to the right, and they turn to the left so that the don't have to see what is right in front of them.
 This is nothing new in God's house.

 ..in which case there would be no 'adultery' in a new marriage since the previous marriage has been legally ended, thus allowing the put away woman to remarry withouth incurring in adultery.

 That ignores the rest of the bible which commands there is no legal ending of marriage because what God hath joined together no man is to put asunder.

-It's very easy to come to wrong conclusions when you don't take the whole
+It's very easy to come to wrong conclusions when we don't take the whole

-Bible into consideration and just pick and choose verses were the Greek can be subtly manipulated.
-If we only receive truth that we want and ignore the rest, we cdan believe anything.Matthew 19:5
+Bible into consideration and just pick and choose verses where the Greek can be subtly manipulated.
+If we only receive certain truths that we like and ignore the rest, we can believe anything.Matthew 19:5

 - "And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh?